wmayner/pyphi/docs/examples/macro.rst

  We will consider the blackbox system ``ABC`` and ``DEF``, where ``C`` and ``F`` are output elements and ``ABDE`` are hidden within their blackboxes.
- Blackboxing is done with a :class:~`pyphi.macro.Blackbox` object.
-As with :class:~`pyphi.macro.CoarseGrain`, we pass it a partition of micro-elements:
+ Blackboxing is done with a |Blackbox| object.
+As with
+ |CoarseGrain|, we pass it a partition of micro-elements:

     >>> partition = ((0, 1, 2), (3, 4, 5))
     >>> output_indices = (2, 5)